Helen MacRae: Activism

-In 1912, MacRae broke the windows of London toyshop, Hamleys in Regent Street, damage valued as £200.
-On 6 March she appeared at Bow Street Court and was bailed by Mrs Cecil Chapman (whose husband was magistrate at Tower Bridge Court sympathetic to the women's cause).

-MacRae was sentenced to two months in Holloway Prison, went on hunger strike and was force-fed.
+In 1912, MacRae broke the windows of London toyshop, Hamleys in Regent Street, causing damage valued as £200.
+On 6 March she appeared at Bow Street Court and was bailed by Mrs Cecil Chapman (whose husband was a magistrate at Tower Bridge Court and was sympathetic to the women's cause).MacRae was sentenced to two months in Holloway Prison, went on hunger strike and was force-fed.She was awarded the WSPU Hunger Strike Medal 'for Valour.'
+An image of her medal is on East Grinstead Museum website.

-MacRae's signature was one of those along with 67 others who embroidered their signature in prison on a rough cloth known as The Suffragette Handkerchief', smuggled out by Mary Ann Hilliard, this is now held in the Priest House, West Hoathly.
+MacRae's signature was one of those along with 67 others who embroidered their signature in prison on a rough cloth known as The Suffragette Handkerchief'.
+The cloth was smuggled out by Mary Ann Hilliard and is now held in the collection at Priest House, West Hoathly.